florianpircher/GutenTag/README.md

 - Glyph names no longer need a cryptic naming scheme to represent all relevant attributes of a glyph.

 ## Installation

+### Plugin Manager

+Click the following link to install Guten Tag in Glyphs: [Install **Guten Tag** in Glyphs](https://florianpircher.com/glyphs/plugins/guten-tag/install)

+Alternatively, open the Plugin Manager in Glyphs by selecting *Window* → *Plugin Manager* → *Plugins*.
+Search for “Guten Tag” and click *Install* next to the plugin preview.

+Relaunch Glyphs for the plugin to be loaded.

 ### Manual Installation